-Migrants and refugees arrive on the islan of Kos, Greece.
-A second group of Syrian refugees is being flown into Northern Ireland as part of the British government’s vulnerable persons’ relocation scheme.
-Photograph: Jonathan Brady/PA Wire
+A second group of Syrian refugees is flying into Northern Ireland on Thursday as part of the British government's vulnerable persons' relocation scheme.

 Most of the group of 57 refugees will be based in the Derry area.
 They are aged from two years to the mid-50s and comprise 14 families of 37 adults and 20 children, 15 of them of school age.

 A small number are disabled while some also carry burn and other injuries from the conflict in Syria, explained Ian Snowden of the North's Department of Social Development which is coordinating the resettlement.